-The program was established at Scottish Rite Hospital for Crippled Children in 1975 by Dr. Wood Lovell.
+Dr. Wood Lovell established the program at Scottish Rite Hospital for Crippled Children in 1975.
 The hospital changed their name to Scottish Rite Medical Center in 1989, and in 1998, Scottish Rite Children’s Medical Center merged with Egleston Children’s Healthcare System to form Children’s Healthcare of Atlanta.

 Current and past fellows

 Michael T. Busch, M.D.

 The Children’s Orthopaedics Program is ranked among the top pediatric orthopaedic programs in the nation by U.S.News and World Report.
 Children's is the only pediatric hospital in the nation listed as one of Fortune magazine's "100 Best Companies to Work For."